DayDreamerSR/JS_Task/Day-2_Task.md

 # Understanding the Difference Between Document and Window Objects in JavaScript

 ## Introduction
-JavaScript is a powerful language that allows developers to interact with and manipulate web pages in real-time.
+JavaScript is a powerful language that allows developers to interact with and manipulate web pages in real time.
 Two of the most important objects in JavaScript are the document and window objects.
 These objects serve different purposes and have different properties and methods.
 Let’s dive into the details.

-## Table of Contens
+## Table of Contents
  - The Window Object
  - The Document Object
  - Key Differences